-Singular noun, as well as B) by the fact the KJB also translated the Second Person Singular $\sigma \dot{v}$ /"soo" as "thou" (which was a Singular English word in the KJB) in both this verse and verse 24.
-This all tells us that the single wild branch (or "wild olive tree") grafted into the natural tree refers collectively to every single Gentile who will have lived during the entire time that the dispensation (meaning the administration, or economy) of the grace of God is in effect264 - since Gentiles, both saved and unsaved, are being grouped together as a singular whole in these verses - rather than simply referring to only those Gentiles who join the body of Christ (and also confirms that the "grafting into the tree" only happened one time rather than happens multiple times - as each Gentile gets saved - the way most Christians assume Paul meant).
+Gentiles who join the body of Christ (and also confirms that the "grafting into the tree" only happened one time rather than happens multiple times - as each Gentile gets saved - the way most Christians assume Paul meant).
 And since the whole wild branch (or "wild olive tree") will eventually be pruned from the natural tree, as it will have to be in order for the temporarily-removed natural branches to be grafted back "into their own olive tree," every Gentile member of the body of Christ would lose their salvation if being grafted into and pruned from the tree was connected with being saved.

 And so, no, being grafted into the tree doesn't mean that a Gentile has been grafted into Israel, or that they have become a "spiritual Israelite," which is a completely unscriptural term anyway.
-Instead, I would suggest that the "wild olive tree" being temporarily grafted into the natural tree simply refers to the fact that Gentiles currently have access to God (via justification by faith265) without needing Israelites to help them do so the way Gentiles will need them for in order to get to know God in the future, after the "wild olive tree" is removed from the natural tree.
-This means that Gentiles don't replace or become a part of the church called the Israel of God at all, but rather are currently able to join the church called the body of Christ instead, at least until the full complement of the nations has entered the body of Christ (meaning until the last person called for membership in the body of Christ has been saved), at which point the dispensation of the grace of God will come to an end, the "wild olive tree" will be removed from the tree, and the only way for Gentiles to approach God again (at least for 1,000 years) will be to go through citizens of the nation of Israel.
+Instead, I would suggest that the "wild olive tree" being temporarily grafted into the natural tree simply refers to the fact that Gentiles currently have access to God (via justification by faith) without needing Israelites to help them do so the way Gentiles will need them for in order to get to know God in the future, after the "wild olive tree" is removed from the natural tree (due to unbelief, since after the body of Christ is taken up to heaven, there will be no more believing Gentiles left in the wild olive tree).
+This means that Gentiles don't replace or become a part of the church called the Israel of God at all, but rather are currently able to join the church called the body of Christ instead, at least until the full complement of the nations has entered the body of Christ (meaning until the last person called for membership in the body of Christ has been saved), at which point the